Curriculum

 Instructor: Jacob Hiser

-That phrase may seem cliché, but current music education practices tend to focus solely on being able to read the written language of music.
+That phrase "music is the universal language" may seem cliché, but current music education practices tend to focus solely on being able to read the written language of music.
 When it comes to spoken languages, reading is an important skill, but the majority of our communication is through listening and speaking.
 We originally learn to speak by listening to what we hear and imitating it, eventually internalizing the words until we can communicate our own thoughts.
 To become fluent improvisers, musicians must build their lexicon of musical "words" by critically listening to and internalizing a wide variety of music by ear.
 Once a vocabulary is established, the improvisers then work to "speak" their own ideas in a clear, coherent way in any musical situation they find themselves in.
 In this course, we will listen closely to excerpts from classical, jazz, rock, and folk traditions, and learn them by ear, building our musical vocabulary and understanding of each genre's internal logic.
 Using that vocabulary and understanding, we will improvise as a group, arrange previously existing music, and compose new pieces and improvisatory structures.
 We will also explore improvisation beyond the boundaries of genre, experimenting with unfamiliar sounds, atypical formal structures, and using extra-musical materials as prompts for improvisation/composition.
 Knowledge of music theory is helpful, but not necessary.
 All instrumentalists and vocalists are welcome.

 Category: Instrumental Music